 On the electronics end, the Z-axis handles on the manual mill have been replaced by NEMA 34 stepper motors, while the X and Y axes have NEMA 23 stepper motors.

 In the standard version of the CNC benchtop mill supplied by procutCNC, the Ethernet SmoothStepper controller for Mach3 software has been used.

 However, you can choose to have the Acorn CNC controller (from centroid CNC), which runs on the Acorn software, at an added cost of around $390.

 The accuracy promised by procut CNC on this converted mill is .0015".

-Procut CNC is based in Minneapolis, MN and they offer a 1 year repair or replace warranty on all their supplied parts.
+Procut CNC is based in Minneapolis, MN, and they offer a 1-year repair or replacement warranty on all their supplied parts.